ma1co/OpenMemories-Tweak/README.md

 * Unlock the language menu

 ## Installation
-Install it here: [sony-pmca.appspot.com](https://sony-pmca.appspot.com/apps) (Only Internet Explorer is supported, sorry)
+Install it here: [sony-pmca.appspot.com](https://sony-pmca.appspot.com/apps) (Only Internet Explorer and Safari are supported)

 ## Compatibility
 This app should be compatible with all Sony cameras supporting PlayMemories Camera Apps (PMCA).
 See [here](https://github.com/ma1co/OpenMemories-Framework/blob/master/docs/Cameras.md) for a full list.